generated: 2025-10-31 07:04:57

 • Lock-In Effects and Local Governance: Simulating the Welfare Impact of Property Tax Caps Soomi Lee, University of La Verne; and Yuri Mansury, Illinois Institute of Technology

-• Electoral Accountability After Regional Economic Shocks: Evidence from Mayoral Elections in Brazil Vinicius Cicero, Denison University; and Iasmin Goes, Colorado State University
+• Electoral Accountability After Regional Economic Shocks: Evidence from Mayoral Elections in Brazil Vinicius Cicero, Colorado State University; and Iasmin Goes, Colorado State University

 • Brownfield Remediation and Local Economic Development: Evidence from Colorado Shanshan Fu, Colorado State University; and Tim Komarek, Colorado State University